Winter Folklore Traditions and Creepy Christmas Monsters A to Z

 It is whispered that animals gain the power of speech on Christmas Eve.
 Be warned – it’s bad luck to try to listen in on their conversations.
-For one thing, it’s said you’ll only hear them speaking ill of you!
+For one thing, it’s said you’ll only hear them speaking ill of you.
+As you always suspected.

 In Poland, Christmas Eve is when the Angel comes to deliver presents under the tree, waiting until evening when all are seated at the table.

 Ded Moroz (also known as Dzied Moroz and many other variations)

 Ded Moroz is a Slavic fictional character akin to Father Christmas.
 His name translates as “Old Man Frost”.
 He was thought to be a pre-Christian wizard of winter (life goals, surely) and quite possibly the son of Slavic gods Mara and Veles.
 He wears long robes of pale blue, and his head is adorned with a furred hat or a crown with a snowflake motif.
 He brings presents to children on Christmas Eve, and often delivers them in person.